Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/data-node-usage.md

 # Create a data node

-There are 2 methods to create data nodes in Taipy.
+There are two methods to create data nodes in Taipy.

 The first method is creating a global data node using the `taipy.create_global_data_node()^` method.
 This method takes a data node configuration